 The insurance company promptly sent a letter to the victim with a check for $500, which contained release language on the check.
 The victim never cashed the check upon advice from an attorney he hired to help him with the case.

-A lawyer for the victim sued for fair compensation, and the victim’s insurance company countersued for breaking a deal to settle.
+A lawyer for the victim sued for fair compensation, and the victim’s insurance company countersued for breach of a settlement agreement.
 Ultimately, the insurance company won the case by summary judgment.
-It was awarded $10,000 in attorneys’ fees on top of the verdict.
+It was awarded $10,000 in attorneys’ fees in addition to the verdict.

 Read More: Should I Give an Insurance Statement After a Car Accident?